-Called P.A.U.S.E, Pollinators/Art/Urban Agriculture/Society/and the Environment, the nearly $200,000 project is being supported by a one-year $86,000 grant from Museums Connect (formerly Museums & Community Collaborations Abroad).
+Called P.A.U.S.E, Pollinators/Art/Urban Agriculture/Society/and the Environment, the nearly $200,000 project was supported by a one-year $86,000 grant from Museums Connect (formerly Museums & Community Collaborations Abroad).
 Museums Connect is made possible by the U.S. Department of State's Bureau of Educational and Cultural Affairs and administered by the American Alliance of Museums.
 The remaining costs are being shared by the Zoo and its project co-sponsors – the National Museums of Kenya in Nairobi and Tohono Chul Park of Tucson, Ariz.

 Today we are witnessing a worldwide rise in food production costs coupled with an alarming global decline in native pollinators.
 More than 35% of the world’s food crops – one bite in three at the dinner table – rely on animal pollinators.
 At the same time, more and more people are living in urban areas (about 80% of the world’s population) without access to fresh and affordable produce.

 The role of native pollinators in assuring our food supply and the overwhelming threats they face from pesticides, pollution, disease and habitat destruction is poorly understood.
 While local food movements and urban garden projects are increasing in popularity, many urban areas remain disenfranchised.

 Recognizing the challenges facing urban populations in preserving wildlife habitat, agricultural practices and food resources, the P.A.U.S.E.
 Project seeks to help youth teams from each city explore their "roots."